Water Quality & Agriculture in Vermont:

 Clean water is essential for the health of our economy and communities.
 Vermonters are embracing their responsibility to do their part to protect and preserve the health of our waters for generations to come.
 From cover crops to reduced tillage, many water quality improvement measures result in healthier, more productive soils while decreasing runoff and erosion.

-Through the Department of Environmental Conservation's new ECO AmeriCorps program, the Center for Sustainable Agriculture is hosting a full time member, Michelle Graziosi, who is working on a variety of water quality projects and initiatives.
-Michelle has worked with our team to gather these resources to assist farmers, service providers, and members of the extended community in our shared work towards clean water and productive and profitable farms for Vermont, and we're glad to share them with you.
+Through the Department of Environmental Conservation's new ECO AmeriCorps program, the Center for Sustainable Agriculture was grateful to host a full time member, Michelle Graziosi, who worked on a variety of water quality projects and initiatives.
+Michelle worked with our team to gather these resources to assist farmers, service providers, and members of the extended community in our shared work towards clean water and productive and profitable farms for Vermont, and we're glad to share them with you.

 We know there's a lot of information listed here.
 If you're seeking help but don't know where to start, give us a call at 802-656-5459 and we'll do our best to steer you in the right direction!